-After the deaths of three adult dolphins and all five calves, born in captivity, at WEM, and the subsequent release of the sole remaining dolphin, Howard, to a facility in Florida, the tanks at WEM remained empty for a few months.
+After the deaths of three adult dolphins and all five calves born in captivity at West Edmonton Mall (WEM), and the subsequent release of the sole remaining dolphin, Howard, to a facility in Florida, the tanks at WEM remained empty for a few months.
 Instead of exhibiting sea mammals, WEM began hosting a popular diving show.

 But the reprieve was short-lived.
 In October of 2004, WEM imported three California sea lions from Scotland–Pablo, Clara, and Kelpie–to take the place of the dolphins.

 V4A later discovered that WEM had acquired four sea lions, but one had died enroute.
 We went public with this information much to the embarrassment of WEM.
 Despite the spin mall management tried to put on this incident, it became clear to all that shipping these animals around the world puts their lives in grave danger.

 Why we oppose the captivity of sea lions: